 - Answer the questions regarding purchases and personal information.

-- Under Export Compliance, check to certify that your Flash Briefing skill may be imported to and exported from the United States and all countries that Amazon operates, or choose Selected countries and regions: and individually select the countries where you would like to offer your skill.
+- Under Export Compliance, check to certify that your Flash Briefing skill may be imported to and exported from the United States and all countries that Amazon operates, or choose Selected countries and regions: and individually select the countries and regions where you would like to offer your skill.

 Perform Final Review and Submit for Certification

 - Use the Flash Briefing Skill Certification Checklist for a final check of your skill.